Separation-Utility Pareto Frontier: An Information-Theoretic Characterization: Methods: Regularization with Theoretical Guarantees

 To rule out such degeneracy and analyze the realistic setting where conflict often arises, we impose the following non-degeneracy condition for the remainder of the analysis:

-\begin{itemize}[leftmargin=*] \item The condition $X \perp Z \mid Y$ implies that $Z$ carries no information about $X$ that is not already mediated by $Y$.
-While this may not hold for raw data, we note that one can always deform $(X,Z)$ into $(X',Z)$ via a conditional Wasserstein barycenter characterization \cite{JMLR:v24:22-0005} to achieve $I((X,Z);Y) = I((X',Z);Y)$ while satisfying $X' \perp Z \mid Y$ \cite{xu2025machine}.
-We adopt this assumption to simplify the analysis by decoupling the information overlap between $X$ and $Z$ beyond $Y$. \item The condition $Y \not\!\perp Z \mid X$ rules out the degenerate cases where $Z$ is redundant given $X$.
-It ensures that $Z$ contributes unique predictive power for $Y$ beyond what is contained in $X$. \end{itemize}
+\begin{itemize}[leftmargin=*] \item $X \perp Z \mid Y$: There is no $X$-$Z$ dependence beyond $Y$.
+While this may not hold for raw data, related optimal-transport and information-theoretic constructions suggest that one can, under suitable conditions, transform \((X,Z)\) into a representation \((X',Z)\) that preserves predictive information about \(Y\) while enforcing \(X' \perp Z \mid Y\) \cite{JMLR:v24:22-0005,xu2025machine}.
+We adopt this assumption here to simplify the analysis by decoupling the information overlap between \(X\) and \(Z\) beyond \(Y\). \item $P_Y\otimes P_Z\ll P_{Y,Z}$: This is an overlap condition ruling out support-level shortcuts.
+It requires that any measurable subset of $\mathcal Y\times\mathcal Z$ with positive product measure also has positive joint measure under $P_{Y,Z}$.
+In particular, it excludes degenerate situations in which certain $Y$-values occur only with a null set of $Z$-values (or vice versa), which could otherwise allow $Z$ to improve prediction of $Y$ without inducing conditional dependence beyond $Y$. \end{itemize}

 Under assumptions \eqref{eq:ci}, any predictor that achieves perfect separation ($v=0$) cannot “use” $Z$ in any way that alters its conditional law given $Y$.
-The following lemma formalizes this intuition: a perfectly fair predictor must essentially ignore $Z$.
+The following lemma formalizes this intuition: a predictor satisfying perfect separation must, up to its joint law with \(Y\), be equivalent to a predictor that ignores \(Z\).

 Let us define the optimal utility achievable using only $X$ versus using both $X$ and $Z$.
-Let $U_X \in \{f(X), (N,f(X,N))\}$ denote the generic prediction that only explicitly uses $X$ or $X$ and $N$, but not $Z$.
+Let $U_X \in \{f(X), (N,f(X,N))\}$ denote the generic prediction that only explicitly uses $X$ or both $X$ and $N$, but not $Z$.
 Define